|

 problem when carriers start pushing the price downwards, and $0.10 per

-minute is no longer very interesting.
+minute is no longer a good deal.
 That said,

 TracFone has been able to remain competitive and continues to grow.